 Invest in creating an office a place employees want to be

 A significant part of your day (a third, in fact!) is spent in the office.
 Creating a friendly environment and making it a place you and your employees want to be is a factor that shouldn’t be ignored.

-Team members work together on a daily basis.
-You want to be around people you like.
-To foster teamwork, mutual understanding, and to create a feeling of joy, spaces to hang out together are just right.
-For us, this translates to a super-cool terrace where employees can go hang out, take a break, or stay a bit longer on a Friday night to party together.
+At DeskTime, teamwork, mutual understanding, and a feeling of joy are taken seriously.
+Therefore, there are specially designed spaces for people to hang out in a free atmosphere.
+For example, we’ve got a summer terrace where employees can take a break, or stay longer on a Friday night to party together.